 Whether you opt to relax on your own private patio or balcony or venture out to the many national and state parks located just a short drive from your tiny home rental, you’ll no doubt spot some wildlife during your visit to The Dwellings.

-Capturing a Bighorn Sheep grazing in the canyon of Zion National Park or rabbits scurrying through the red dirt of Snow Canyon State Park may just become a favorite memory of your trip, and one you’ll certainly want to capture.
+Capturing a Bighorn Sheep grazing in the canyon of Zion National Park or rabbits scurrying through the red dirt of Snow Canyon State Park may just become a favorite memory of your trip, and one you’ll certainly want to capture—especially given the incredible wildlife you can discover during your tiny home vacation.
+Wildlife photos can bring new life to your memories and portfolio, adding emotional depth and vitality to your photography collection.
 Unfortunately, snapping photos of wildlife in their natural habitats is often much harder than it looks.

-Even most modern smartphone cameras now come equipped with a variety of settings that help you take better photos.
+Even most modern smartphone cameras now come equipped with a variety of settings that help you take better photos, and understanding these tools is just as important when you’re applying Utah landscape photography tips to your wildlife images.
 These are great tools that, when used correctly, can help you get a clear, crisp shot of wildlife, or whatever else you’re trying to capture.

 Before your trip, make sure to get familiar with your camera’s settings.
 The last thing you want to do is waste even a minute of your vacation learning how to use your camera when you could have done so at home.